Set your sights on college and beyond

 Leadership Skills

 As the role models on campus, Upper School students are expected to practice Collaborative Leadership skills daily.
 Students are challenged to learn and refine skills like awareness, listening and personal reflection.
 Once a month, Upper School students lead all-school assemblies, organizing themselves and younger students to present various topics to the entire ULS community.
-In addition, students are expected to participate in outdoor educational experiences during the school's fall leadership trips.
+In addition, students are expected to participate in outdoor educational experiences during the school's fall leadership retreats.
 ULS' Collaborative Leadership model further incorporates the idea of building character through service by sending students out into the community to give back.

 Learning Through Experience